 Coffee Lovers Diet: The Key to Health and Weight Loss?

-We recently stumbled across a new book called The Coffee Lover’s Diet: Change Your Coffee, Change Your Life and were instantly intrigued by the concept.
+We recently stumbled across a book called The Coffee Lover’s Diet: Change Your Coffee, Change Your Life and were instantly intrigued by the concept.

 The book’s author is Dr. Bob Arnot, who is a physician and was previously a medical correspondent for TV networks such as NBC and CBS.
 His idea for writing the book came from his investigation on the Ikarians who are some of the oldest living people on the planet and the coffee that they typically drink.